BrentAuble/mason-sugarscape/supplemental/README_build-masonjar.txt

 The build-masonjar.xml file in this directory is used to build a jar that has all the required MASON and ECJ (ec.util) classes and resources to run Sugarscape.

 1. Download MASON and ECJ.
+2. Unpack both, and from the ECJ root directory,

+2.1 remove ec/util/Code.java.
+2.2 copy supplemental/build-masonjar.xml to the root MASON directory.
-2. Unpack ECJ and copy over the ec utility to the main MASON directory so that sim and ec directories are in the same directory.
+2.3 copy over the ec/util directory to the main MASON directory so that sim and ec directories are in the same directory.

-3.  remove ec/util/Code.java.
-3. Copy supplemental/build-masonjar.xml to that directory.
+In Linux/Unix, that would be:

+tar -cf ecutil.tar ec/util
+cp ecutil.tar path-to-mason-dir
+cd path-to-mason-dir
+tar -xf ecutil.tar

 4. Change to that directory and execute:

 ant -f build-masonjar.xml